nabil-ak/tls-api/README.md

 Optional: Add the request header "poptls-timeout" and set it to an integer (in seconds) to specify the max timeout to wait for a request.

 ## Run on a different Port:

 By default the program runs on port 8082.
 You can specify another port by passing a flag --port=PORTNUM

 ## Examples:

+### GO

+Take a look into the "godirect.test" file.

+### Python

+Take a look into the "apitest.py" file.

 ### Node.js